A table describing the differences between demand generation and lead generation

 Key differences between lead generation and demand generation

-Demand generation and lead generation differ in several ways.
+Demand generation and lead generation serve distinct purposes in your marketing strategy.

 Martal Group’s Vito V. summarizes this well: “Demand generation attracts loads of potential buyers at the top of the sales funnel who are fit to convert if nurtured correctly.
 Lead generation increases the number of converted leads at different stages while shortening the sales cycle and increasing revenue.”